momolabo7/portfolio/content/gamedev/20250118_rise_of_the_golden_idol_thoughts.md

 ---
-title: "Thoughts on Rise of the Golden Idol"
+title: "Review: Rise of the Golden Idol"
 date: 2025-01-18T00:00:00+08:00
 ---